Hopding/JRPiCam/README.md

 have to do with the `takeStill()` method), and is particularly useful if you don't want to save the photo in the RPi at all (perhaps you want to send it over a network and save it on a remote server).

 Additional code examples and information can be found in the `src/main/java/com/hopding/jrpicam/examples` directory and on the [JRPiCam wiki](https://github.com/Hopding/JRPiCam/wiki).

+# Javadoc
+The Javadoc for the project is hosted online [here](http://hopding.com/docs/jrpicam/).
+It can also be built manually with a Gradle task; see [below](https://github.com/Hopding/JRPiCam#building-the-project).

 # Examples
 The releases contain a number of example JARs (pre-built JARs of the classes in the `src/main/java/com/hopding/jrpicam/examples` directory) that can be executed on the RPi's terminal: